School LocationHenry Ford Learning Institute - Dearborn / Detroit MI - hfli.org

 Our next team member must have

-– Demonstrated success launching and directing a set of programs that have produced ambitious outcomes for participants
+- Demonstrated success managing a set of programs that have produced ambitious outcomes for participants

 - 3-5 years of experience providing participants with structured learning opportunities that are attuned to their unique developmental needs

-– Expertise using and coaching others to use entrepreneurial skills and strategies in a range of situations and for a variety of purposes
+- Expertise using and coaching others to use Design Thinking tools and strategies in a range of situations and for a variety of purposes

-– Demonstrated command of personal networking, social media and other digital networking tools to amplify a call to action and build a collaborative support structure
+- Demonstrated command of personal networking, social media and other digital networking tools to celebrate programmatic work and build a collaborative community of practice

 Our next team member should demonstrate

-– A natural or developed affinity and skill set for Design Thinking mindsets, tools and processes
+- A developed skill set for Design Thinking mindsets, tools and processes

 - Deep personal humility coupled with a readily available sense of humor